abr-video-ros/abr_image_transport/README.md

 - Compatible with the ROS 2 `image_transport` plugin system
 - Configurable parameters for quality, target bitrate, and latency
 - Efficient handling of compressed frames (using AVPacket-like structures)

+Note: This package is prepared for hardware acceleration, with the necessary dependencies (e.g., VA-API) available, but currently runs only on CPU.
+To enable VA-API on Ubuntu, run: `sudo apt install libva-dev`